 - A chute opens on the bottom side of the hopper so you can dump the pellets into a container and replace them with a different flavor (nice!).

-- A 2nd cooking shelf comes standard.
-You just can't have too much shelf space in my opinion.
+- Upper level cooking shelves comes standard.
+You just can’t have too much shelf space in my opinion.

 - 3 year warranty and free shipping ain’t a bad feature either!

 In case you can’t tell, I am a huge fan of this pellet grill and if you are in the market for a smoker that is easy to use, introduces a ton of smoke flavor to your food and has the ability to cook from 160°F all the way up to about 500°F, with smoke, then this might be something you need to look at very closely.